andrewyatz/screen-cheat-sheet/readme.txt

 You should at least know the following keyboard shortcuts:

-    * Ctrl-a c       - Create a new window with a shell and switch to it.
+    * Ctrl-\ c       - Create a new window with a shell and switch to it.
-    * Ctrl-a Ctrl-a  - Switch between current and previous window.
+    * Ctrl-\ Ctrl-\  - Switch between current and previous window.
-    * Ctrl-a k       - Kill the current window.
+    * Ctrl-\ k       - Kill the current window.
-    * Ctrl-a n       - Switch to the next window.
+    * Ctrl-\ n       - Switch to the next window.
-    * Ctrl-a p       - Switch to the previous window.
+    * Ctrl-\ p       - Switch to the previous window.
-    * Ctrl-a ESC     - Enter scrollback mode.
+    * Ctrl-\ ESC     - Enter scrollback mode.
 Hit ESC again to quit.
-    * Ctrl-a Ctrl-d  - Detach the window.
+    * Ctrl-\ Ctrl-d  - Detach the window.
 To attach again, type `screen -r` in the shell.

-Syntax "Ctrl-a X" means "first press Ctrl-a, then release these keys and press key X".
+Syntax "Ctrl-\ X" means "first press Ctrl-\, then release these keys and press key X".

-Syntax "Ctrl-a Ctrl-X" means "press Ctrl-a, then not releasing Ctrl key, press the X key".
+Syntax "Ctrl-\ Ctrl-X" means "press Ctrl-\, then not releasing Ctrl key, press the X key".